flomesh-io/osm-edge-docs/content/en/docs/getting_started/observability.md

 ```bash
 osm dashboard
 ```

-> Note: If you still have the additional terminal still running the `./scripts/port-forward-all.sh` script, go ahead and `CTRL+C` to terminate the port forwarding.
-The `osm dashboard` port redirection will not work simultaneously with the port forwarding script still running.

 Navigate to http://localhost:3000 to access the Grafana dashboards.
 The default user name is `admin` and the default password is `admin`.
 On the Grafana homepage click on the **Home** icon, you will see a folder containing dashboards for both osm-edge Control Plane and osm-edge Data Plane.